 Bill Taylor is a writer, speaker, and entrepreneur who chronicles the best ways to compete, innovate, and succeed.
 As cofounder and founding editor of Fast Company, Bill launched a magazine that won countless awards, earned a passionate following among executives and entrepreneurs around the world, and became a legendary business success.
-In less than six years, an enterprise that took shape in borrowed office space in Harvard Square sold for $340 million.
-Fast Company celebrated its twentieth anniversary in October 2015 and continues shape the global conversation about business.
+More than two decades after its founding, Fast Company continues to shape the global conversation about business.

 Since starting Fast Company, Bill has also written three books on leadership and change.
-His new book, Simply Brilliant: How Great Organizations Do Ordinary Things in Extraordinary Ways, will be published on September 20, 2016.
-His last book, Practically Radical, was a Wall Street Journal bestseller.
-His previous book, Mavericks at Work, was a New York Times bestseller and was named a “Business Book of the Year” by The Economist and the Financial Times.
+His most recent book, Simply Brilliant: How Great Organizations Do Ordinary Things in Extraordinary Ways, was named “Best Strategy and Leadership Book of 2016” by 800CEOREAD.
+His previous book, Practically Radical, was a Wall Street Journal bestseller.
+His first book, Mavericks at Work, was a New York Times bestseller and was named a “Business Book of the Year” by The Economist and the Financial Times.

 Bill created the “Under New Management” column for The New York Times and has published numerous essays and CEO interviews in the Harvard Business Review.
 He now blogs regularly for HBR.